Midterm 2 (Due 10 Apr)#

 plt.style.use('seaborn-v0_8-colorblind')

-This is the second of three check-ins for your final project.
-Last week, you submitted your first “annual” report.
-This week, you will submit another report on your progress.
+This is the second check-in for your final project.
+For the first midterm, you submitted your first planning document and you should have received feedback on the idea.
+Some of you have talked with the teaching team about that feedback.
+For this midterm, you will submit a report on your progress.
 This is a chance for you to reflect on your project and to make sure you are on track for the final project.

-A second report typically has more details than the first because you have made more progress on your project.
+This report typically has more details than the first because you have made more progress on your project.
 You should reflect on the work you have done so far, any challenges you have faced, and any changes you need to make to your project plan.
 This is also a chance for you to ask for feedback.
-Notice that the questions remain roughly the same as the first report (this is true in science also).

-• 1a (5 pts).
+• 0a (5 pts).
 Review your project status.
 What have you been able to accomplish so far?
 What were you unable to do in the time you had?
 Be honest in your evaluation of your progress.
 You will not be penalized for not reaching your milestones.
-What does that mean you need to prioritize in the coming weeks? (at least 250 words)
+What does that mean you need to prioritize in the coming weeks? (at least 150 words)

-• 1c (5 pts).
+• 0c (5 pts).
 Provide an updated artifact from your project.
 This could be a plot, a code snippet, a data set, or a figure.
-Explain what this artifact is and how it fits into your project. (at least 100-200 words)
+Explain what this artifact is and how it fits into your project. (at least 150 words)

-• 1d (5 pts).
+• 0d (5 pts).
 Update your project timeline and milestones.
-How will you adjust your timeline to account for the work you have done and the work you have left to do? (at least 100-200 words)
+How will you adjust your timeline to account for the work you have done and the work you have left to do? (at least 150 words)

 Consider the following equation of motion for a damped and driven oscillator that is not necessarily linear.
 This is the Duffing equation, which describes a damped driven simple harmonic oscillator with a cubic non-linearity.
 It’s equation of motion is given by: